The BSN 2018-19 Application is Open

 Determine the quarter you are applying for: full-time students must apply for Summer Quarter; part-time students choose to start in either Summer or Autumn Quarter.
 Changing the application quarter may necessitate a new application and fee, so select carefully!

-Depending on whether you are a new transfer student, a returning student, or an international student, the application form and process may vary as indicated below.
+Depending on whether you are a new transfer student (new student), a returning student, or an international student, the application form and process may vary as indicated below.